Florida community action agency assistance programs.

-Every county in Florida is supported by a non-profit community action agency.
-These organizations are committed to helping the low income and people faced with poverty.
-An agency listed below can sometimes refer individuals to emergency financial assistance programs.
+Staff can refer individuals to emergency financial assistance programs for their bills.
 Case managers will also work with clients to provide them with longer term self-sufficiency and stability.
-This can include job training, employment services, and counseling.
+This can include job training, employment services, transportation, and counseling.

-While the exact types of programs offered at each community action agency will vary, some of the most common are below.
+While the exact types of programs offered at each community action agency in FL will vary, some of the most common are below.
 It is always recommended to call to learn more about what a particular Florida community action agency near you may offer and resources available.

 Self sufficiency is offered in Florida.
 It can be called the Community Services Block Grant (CSBG), PASS Program, or even the most generic term of Family Self-Sufficiency.
 Lower income individuals or families need to meet income guidelines.
 This program allows people to work with case managers, and the programs were designed to help families in Florida become less dependent on government assistance and achieve self-sufficiency.
 Specific services offered by your community action agency can include employment & professional development, education, health management, and financial management and asset Enhancement.
 Some locations may also provide income tax filing assistance and access to food and nutrition.